kalebgarrison/react-portfolio/README.md

 ## Installation

-1. Open the GitHub pages link.
+1. Open the deployed Heroku link.
-2. From here you can view the populated list of users.
+2. From here you can view the different pages in the site.
-3. You can then search through the users by their first name as well as sort by clicking the name button.

 ## Usage